 All these services and their respective industries are part of tourism and collectively form the tourism industry value chain.

 The 12 industries listed by UNWTO broadly define and describe tourism industry value chain.
 According to the typical process a tourist takes when going for a tour, we can re-arrange those 12 industries in the following way:

 So, tourism creates a huge demand for different products and services for the whole economy.
 This sector consistently brings in new consumers for these industries as well.

-Source: TTC Report 2017
+Chart Source: TTC Report 2017

 The 2017 TTC index, which covered 136 countries and their economies for its report, measures their competitiveness on three key areas which are, regulatory framework; business environment and infrastructure; and human, cultural, and natural resources.
 These 3 key sub-indexes collectively measure competitiveness of each country on 14 key parameters.
 These are, policy rules and regulations; air transport infrastructure; ground transport infrastructure; tourism infrastructure; price competitiveness in the T&T industry; ICT infrastructure; prioritization of travel and tourism; human resources; safety and security; health and hygiene; environmental sustainability; affinity for travel and tourism; natural resources; and cultural resources.

-Looking at the index and why it measures a country's competitiveness on so many areas to judge we can also say that 'Tourism effects, and requires contribution from, whole lot of industries beyond its value chain, the society and the political environment as well."
+Looking at the index and why it measures a country's competitiveness on so many areas to judge its tourism competitiveness we can surely say that Tourism effects, and requires contribution from, lot many industries beyond its value chain, whole lot of different sections of a country, and its overall society and political environment as well.